 For baby, supplementing with infant probiotics helps populate the baby’s gut with beneficial bacteria for better digestion, avoiding thrush, and strengthening the immune system.

 Food sources: sauerkraut, kimchi, kefir, yogurt, kombucha, beet kvass, raw fermented cheeses, raw apple cider vinegar

 Supplementation: Take a daily probiotic of 20 Billion CFUs or more.
-Mother Nutrient offers a whole line of probiotic supplements to support mothers and babies, including the Women's Probiotic 40 Billion and our new hypoallergenic infant probiotic powder containing 10 strains of bacteria.
+Mother Nutrient offers a whole line of probiotic supplements to support mothers and babies, including the Women's Probiotic 40 Billion, Women's PRE+PRObiotic (50 billion CFU) and our hypoallergenic infant probiotic powder containing 10 strains of bacteria.